Press-fit plumbing

 Solder

-No flame or heat.
+No flame or heat required.

-Requires open flame.
+Requires open flame and flux.

-Fast and consistent.
+Fast and mechanically consistent.

 Press-fit FAQ